-FIB-DM Core is a comprehensive, self-contained, high-quality blueprint for midsize financial service providers and independent data architects.
+FIB-DM Core is a comprehensive, self-contained, high-quality blueprint for smaller financial service providers, academic research, and independent data architects.
 You can use FIB-DM as a complete Enterprise Data Model, scoped subsets for application and departmental databases, or both.

 With 1874 entities, the Financial Industry Business Data Model is the largest Enterprise Data Model available for Banks and Investment Companies.

 FIB-DM Core has 1029 entities for free – more than half of the parent model.